Section 4: Applied Lessons (MUS 245/345– 267/367)

 Regular practice is the secret to success as a performer.
 Practice rooms are located on all three floors of the music building.
 They are available for student use during regular building hours (See: The Facility, Building Hours in Section 1).
 Please note that busiest times during the semester are 3:00 PM to 4:30 PM daily, so it may be best to arrange for practice time during other hours.
 Students may store their music and instruments in the music building.
 Instrumentalists will be issued a locker at the time of their auditions; vocalists and keyboard players can arrange for a locker by contacting the Music Office and paying a $5.00 key deposit (See: Student Storage Space in Section 1).

-Expectations for Jussi Björling Scholarship and Gustavus Music Award Students
+Guidelines for Jussi Björling Scholarship and Gustavus Music Award Students

 - Demonstrate progress in lessons at area end-of-semester evaluations and verify successful ensemble participation each semester for re-approval